flatpak/flatpak-github-actions/README.md

 - `--runtime-repo`

-    The repository used to fetch the runtime when the user download the Flatpak bundle By default it's set to https://flathub.org/repo/flathub.flatpakrepo
+    The repository used to fetch the runtime when the user download the Flatpak bundle.

+    By default it's set to https://flathub.org/repo/flathub.flatpakrepo